brandisher/dns-over-tls-sandbox/README.md

 3. Create the upstream service and upstream pod.
 This uses the Template type to ensure that everything we pass in is consistent.

 ## Testing

+To validate that the upstream resolver is running with TLS enabled, do the following:
 1. `oc rsh openssl-client`
 2. `openssl s_client -connect upstream-tls:5353 -servername upstream-tls`

+Optionally, you can pass `-CAfile /tmp/ca-cert.pem` to validate that the server cert of the upstream was signed by the CA cert on the client.